-If you have several kids, you may be concerned about making your kids feel special, or how to manage spending time alone with each of them.
+Are you concerned about making your kids feel special or how to manage spending time alone with them?
+Especially if you have multiple kids?

-We have eight kids and I found that I could really get uptight trying to plan time alone with each of them, and then actually follow through on doing what was planned.
+We have eight kids and I found that I could really get uptight trying to plan time alone with each of them.
+And it was even more difficult to follow through on doing what was planned.

 My husband and I decided it was more important to regularly focus on making each of them feel special.

+How do you build a strong bond with kids?
 At times that would involve one-on-one time, but honestly, my kids would be just as excited if my husband took two or three of them together to do something special.
+Time and attention builds that bond better than any gifts you can give them.

 1. Write your kids notes.